openhab/openhab-addons/bundles/org.openhab.binding.meteoblue/README.md

 ## Units Of Measurement

-Having your channels display the values in the anticipated unit (mph or kmh , Degrees or Farenheit, ...) you need to cast the items acordingly using the avaialable OpenHAB "Units Of Measurement" option.
-Have a look t the Openhab Documentation, Concepts section, [UnitsOfMeasurement](https://www.openhab.org/docs/concepts/units-of-measurement.html) chapter for details.
+Having your channels display the values in the anticipated unit (mph or kmh , degrees or fahrenheit, ...) you need to cast the items accordingly using the available OpenHAB "Units Of Measurement" option.
+Have a look t the OpenHAB documentation, concepts section, [UnitsOfMeasurement](https://www.openhab.org/docs/concepts/units-of-measurement.html) chapter for details.

 ## Image Icons